DaveBenham/VenomModules/README.md

 - **Bipolar** (purple) - Low = -5 V and high = 5 V

 ### 8 Gate outputs
+The LED in the upper right corner of each output port glows yellow whenever the output gate is high.

 Each output port has a context menu to specify which Rungler bits are used, and what logic operator to use.
 By default the gate logic is used for the port name, and displayed as a label above the port.

 #### Gate bits